Frequently asked questions

 What will happen when a unit becomes available?

-When Sirovilla receives notice that a unit will soon become available, the Services Coordinator will contact the next applicant on the register of interest (wait list) for that village to discuss the applicant/s’ interest in accepting the vacant unit and will invitye the applicant/s to view the unit.
-The Services Coordinator will make a verbal offer to the applicant/s.
-Following verbal acceptance the applicant/s will receive a formal offer.
+When Sirovilla receives notice that a unit will soon become available, the Services Coordinator will contact the next applicant on the register of interest (wait list) for that village to discuss the applicant/s’ interest in accepting the vacant unit and will invite the applicant/s to view the unit.

 What happens if I do not accept the offer of a unit?